Nike Air Max Flair

-Tinker Hatfield was hired by the Nike in 1981 as a corporate architect to design buildings in the company’s branch in Oregon.
-Four years later, he began designing footwear upon his request and utilized his architectural experience in designing sneakers.
+Tinker Hatfield was hired by the brand Nike in 1981 as a corporate architect to design buildings in the company’s branch in Oregon.
+Four years later, he began developing footwear upon his request and utilized his architectural experience in designing sneakers.

-In the 80s, the race in the shoe industry was creeping up on the Swoosh and they needed to keep up with the tough competition.
-Vibrant colors and bold patterns are everywhere and Nike needed to come up with something more noticeable.
+In the 80s, the race in the shoe industry was creeping up on the Swoosh, and they needed to keep up with the fierce competition.
+Vibrant colors and bold patterns are everywhere, and Nike needed to come up with something more noticeable.

-Influenced by a building in Paris, Hatfield thought of creating a shoe in which the structural elements are on the outside for everyone to see.
+Influenced by the famous inside-out building in Paris, Hatfield thought of creating a shoe in which the structural elements are on the outside for everyone to see.
 Hatfield suggested that the Air technology, which was first used in the Air Tailwind in 1978, should be displayed through a small window on the heel.

 Thirty years later, the Air Max silhouette is still going strong.
 Nike released VaporMax last March 26, 2017, to celebrate the big 3-0 years of Air Max 1.
 The Nike Air Max Flair is another modern execution of the Air Max profile.

-- It as a synthetic mesh upper to boost the breathability.
+- This model has a synthetic mesh upper to boost breathability.

-- The “Air” graphic on the upper was a reminiscent design from the classic Air More Uptempo.
+- The “AIR” graphic on the mesh upper was a reminiscent design from the classic Air More Uptempo.

-- It has the waffle-pattern rubber outsole for a durable traction.
+- This model displays a waffle-pattern rubber outsole for durable traction.